Registration is currently closed!

 What if I cancel?

 Please update your registration so that our efforts to put on this event for those who do go will be smoother.
-Due to there currently being no pre-paying, refunds are not an issue.
+Refunds will be issued with cancellation at least 3 days in advance.
+After that, we cannot guarantee a refund.

 What if I have mobility issues?